kisupov/mpres-blas/README.md

 To compute `RNS_EVAL_MIN_LIMIT` and `RNS_EVAL_OFFSET_VEC_SIZE` use `rns_eval_const_calc()` from `src/rns.cuh`.
-These two constants will be removed in the near future, as soon as an improved algorithm for computing the interval evaluation of the RNS number is implemented.
+These two constants will be removed in the near future, as soon as an improved algorithm for computing the interval evaluation of an RNS number is implemented.

 If the size of the moduli set increases, make sure that the loop-unrolled methods from `src/modular.cuh` remain correct.